FREQUENTLY ASKED QUESTIONS

-The third and final entry in the trilogy, The Search for Óðinn: From Pontic Steppe to Sutton Hoo, is currently in production and available for Pre-Order in our webstore (and via our EU distributor, Cyclic Law).
+The third and final entry in the trilogy, The Search for Óðinn: From Pontic Steppe to Sutton Hoo, is now available for purchase and is now shipping as well!

 As stated above (and for the rest of the series now that we've corrected the aim concerning Vol.1), we've reverted to offering these in the three Hardcover formats first.
 When these are eventually sold-out, we'll look into the possibility of a paperback reissue for Volume 3, for sure.

 2023 and Beyond

 The Óðinn Trilogy has, over time, morphed into much the larger body of work: The Northern Otherworld Series.
 Shani Oates, pouring incredible time and effort into researching, compiling, and commenting on the Nordic Mysteries, writes quite extensively, and the scope of her inquiry into these subject matters has necessitated the need to look beyond three volumes.

 Left unchanged, the third Volume of the Óðinn trilogy would've been 4 to 5 times larger than the first and second Volumes combined.
 Which, from a production standpoint, this simply wouldn’t have been possible.